5 Drone Weather Tips for Safe Happy UAV Filming

-Countries such as Scotland have a plentiful stock of stunning backdrops and vistas round almost every corner but sadly our weather is notoriously temperamental.
-So with that in mind we look at when you shouldn’t fly your drone and how the weather can affect your drone.
+Countries such as Scotland have a plentiful stock of stunning backdrops and vistas around almost every corner but sadly our weather is notoriously temperamental.
+So with that in mind, the LA Media Drone Team has put together 5 drone weather tips that will help you have safer happier drone flights.
+Using our handy drone weather tips you will be able to make a better judgement about when you should and shouldn’t fly your drone.

 Time is money!